grandchild/base32k/README.md

 [![GoDoc](https://godoc.org/github.com/grandchild/base32k?status.svg)](https://godoc.org/github.com/grandchild/base32k)
 [![License](https://img.shields.io/github/license/grandchild/base32k.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

+(You should really use [base2048](https://github.com/qntm/base2048) instead, it's far superior.
+I had fun with this one, but I didn't know about base2048 at the time.)

 *base32k* is a slightly whimsical binary-to-text encoding, which transforms raw binary data into (possibly obscene combinations of) UTF-8 characters from the CJK and Hangul unicode blocks.
 Its alphabet consists of 2^15 = 32768